lockwo/ihoop/README.md

   - Abstract classes: can be subclassed, but cannot be instantiated.
   - Concrete classes: can be instantiated, but cannot be subclassed.
 -Abstract attributes, not just methods: Declare with `AbstractAttribute[T]`; subclasses must supply (via type hints) a real value.
-- No dependencies: Pure Python.
+- No dependencies: pure Python.

 This package was largely ~~copied~~ inspired by [equinox](https://docs.kidger.site/equinox/)'s `strict=True` flag.
 For more information see https://docs.kidger.site/equinox/pattern/.